• Skip to main content

 • Mac

-When a “Fast Startup” enabled computer is shut down, it creates a hibernation file containing information about the system, before it was shut down.
+When you enable the “Fast Startup” feature on your computer, the Windows operating system starts creating a hibernation file containing information about the system, whenever it is shut down.

-When the computer is restarted, it uses the Hibernation file to spring back to life almost immediately, without the need to individually reload drivers, kernels and related system files.
+When the computer is restarted, it makes use of the Hibernation file to spring back to life almost immediately, without the need to reload drivers, kernels and related system files.

-The easiest way to Enable Fast Startup on a Windows 10 computer is by using Settings.
+The easiest way to enable the Fast Startup feature on a Windows computer is by going to Power Options settings.

 Choose What Power Buttons Do